-Mention the words ‘It’s appraisal time’ to a work colleague and you’ll probably get an eye roll - so what happened and how can you fix what is going wrong?
+Mention the words ‘It’s appraisal time’ to a work colleague and you’ll probably get an eye roll - so why do performance appraisals fail and how can you fix what is going wrong?

 Mention the words ‘It’s appraisal time’ to a work colleague and you’ll probably get an eye roll.